-Applicants must register with Grants.gov in order to submit an application.
+Applicants must register with Grants.gov prior to submitting an application.
 OJP encourages applicants to register several weeks before the application submission deadline.
 In addition, OJP urges applicants to submit applications 72 hours prior to the application due date.
-The deadline to apply for funding under this announcement is 11:59 p.m. eastern time on Monday, May 13, 2013.
-See "How to Apply" on page 22 for details.
+The deadline to apply for funding under this announcement is 11:59 p.m. eastern time on Monday, May 12, 2014.
+See "How to Apply" on page 21 for details.